AI Use Case Inventories

-When we first dove into AI governance, we underestimated just how crucial tracking AI deployments would be.
-Sure, it’s easy to get lost in the thrill of shiny new tools, but as anyone who’s ever tried juggling too many platforms at once will tell you: complexity spirals fast.
-An AI Inventory is your best friend in keeping chaos at bay, and today, I am sharing exactly how to build one effectively.
+When we dove into AI governance, we underestimated just how crucial tracking AI deployments would be.
+Sure, it’s easy to get lost in the thrill and excitement of shiny new tools, but as anyone who’s ever tried juggling too many platforms at once will tell you: complexity spirals fast.
+An AI Inventory is an essential tool that can help keep chaos at bay, and today, I am sharing exactly how to build one effectively.

 When Should You Start Your AI Inventory?